GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 ---
 # Custom behaviors: create your own behaviors with events

-Similarly to scenes, custom behaviors are written with events.
-Every [behavior](/gdevelop5/behaviors) from [community extensions](/gdevelop5/extensions/) are custom behaviors and contains events that can be edited by anyone.
+Similarly to scenes, custom behaviors are created with events.
+Every [behavior](/gdevelop5/behaviors) from [community extensions](/gdevelop5/extensions/) is a custom behavior and contains events that can be edited by anyone.

 !!! tip

     If you've never made an extension before, please start by reading how [functions](/gdevelop5/events/functions) works as it's a key concept to understand custom behaviors.

 Behaviors events run at every frame like scene events do.
-The main difference is that behaviors focuses on the object they are attached too.
-Only this object can be used in the events that build up the logic of a behavior.
+The main difference is that behaviors are focused on the object they are attached too.
+Only the attached object can be utilized in the events that constitute the behavior's logic.

-What may sound like a limitation is actually allowing behaviors to be used in any project as they are not tie to any scene object.
+While this might seem restrictive, it actually enables behaviors to be universally applicable across various projects, as they are not bound to any specific scene object.

-Behaviors from community extensions are selected for their ability to be useful in many games.
-It's not necessarily what you should be aiming for.
+Behaviors sourced from community extensions are chosen for their versatility across multiple games.
+It's not necessarily what you should be aiming for, when creating a behavior for your game.
 Behaviors can be used as a way to organize events by:

-- adding actions and conditions only to some objects whereas a function alone would be shown for any objects
+- Adding actions and conditions only to some objects (whereas a function alone would be shown for any objects),
-- grouping all the logic about an object in one place
+- Consolidating all logic related to a particular object in a single, cohesive location.
-- clearly defining values about the configuration (visible properties) or the object state (hidden properties) whereas variables are all listed together
+- Clearly defining configuration details (through visible properties) and the object's state (via hidden properties), in contrast to variables (which are aways listed without such clear distinctions).

 !!! tip